blockchainuniversityedu/custom-rom/README.md

 Update #4: Another major feature of the decetralized ROM, will be that its custom-built kernel will be able to make use of the phones device blocks (via built-in hard drive) to mine for ChiaCoin.
 This could possibly improve or even save energy life for older or recent phones, since hard drive currency mining is now a thing.

 Update #5: The first alternative solution will be used for likely programming a custom dApp that serves of great purpose to the blockchain ROM.
 In the meantime, a new name has been given to the custom ROM which will be DiCentra ROM.
-After doing some troubleshooting, the AOSP installation comes either in 'Full - 12 Parallel Jobs' or 'Minimal - 4 Parallel Jobs', and there are existing Blockchain SDKs, so the best path to take here is to perform a minimal repo sync via command: repo init -u https://android.googlesource.com/platform/manifest -b master -m minimal.xml
+After doing some troubleshooting, the AOSP installation comes either in 'Full - 12 Parallel Jobs' or 'Minimal - 4 Parallel Jobs', and there are existing Blockchain SDKs, so the best path to take here is to perform a minimal repo sync via command:

+cd /mnt/(drive letter) - For external space repo init -u https://android.googlesource.com/platform/manifest -b master --depth=1 repo sync --no-clone-bundle --no-tags --optimized-fetch --prune -j4

 To perform a minimal AOSP build, the minimal.xml was created in the same directory as the SSD responsible for the project.
 File can be found in git repository.